coder/docs/admin/workspace-providers/deployment.md

    `*.coder.example.com`.
 1. The main Coder deployment and the workspace provider must be able to communicate bi-directionally via their respective hostnames.
+1. The workspace provider http protocol must match the protocol of the Coder deployment Access URL.
 1. The Kubernetes cluster address must be reachable from the Coder deployment.

 ## Connecting to the Cluster